NguyenDuyTheDev/educrawlerAPI/readMe.md

+# EduCrawler API
+## This API is using for controling scrapy service and managing database

-How to run locally: uvicorn educrawlerAPI:app --reload
+Run locally: uvicorn educrawlerAPI:app --reload